 - 1. Student should meet with the course instructor and seek to resolve the grade issue. - 2.
-If the course instructor denies the request and the student is not satisfied with the reasons for denial of the request, the student may obtain a copy of the Academic Grade Appeal form from the Office of Vice President of Academic Services. - 3.
+If student is not satisfied with the reasons for denial of the request, the student may obtain a copy of the Academic Grade Appeal form from the Office of Vice President of Academic Services. - 3.
 The student should complete the form and give it to the appropriate Dean.
 The Dean will make a decision on the grade and file the form with the Office of Academic Services.

-- 4. The student may appeal the decision of the Dean to the Vice President of Academic Services.
+- 4. The student may appeal the decision of the Dean to the Vice President for Academic Services.
 The Vice President for Academic Services must be supplied copies of all materials submitted previously, and either party may supplement these materials as desired.
-Also, the Dean of a School will provide to the Vice President of Academic Services the written record of the meeting held with the student and faculty member, in addition to a summary account of his or her conclusions and recommendations. - 5.
+Also, the Dean of a School will provide to the Vice President of Academic Services the written record of the meeting held with the student and faculty member.
+If appealed the Vice President for Academic Services will meet with the student and the Dean. - 5.
 The conclusion and recommendation of the Vice President of Academic Services is binding upon the parties of the appeal.